kamranzafar/rest-auth-proxy/README.md

 > curl -d "username=testuser&password=testpass" http://\[server-ip\]:9998/auth/ldap

 #### Performance
-The auth-proxy server can be easily be performance tested using any load testing tool, below is an example on linux using *httperf*.
+The auth-proxy server can easily be performance tested using any load testing tool, below is an example on linux using *httperf*.

 > httperf --server 127.0.1.1 --uri /auth/ldap/testuser/testpass --port 9998 --rate 10 --num-conns 500